oscar-castellanos/HackUDC25/README.md

 * Add more sustainability metrics.
 * Add web-scraping modules for other webs of the Inditex suite.
 * User account system to save outfits and searches.
-* Local image storage service
+* Local image storage service.
+* Suppport for allergenic filtering, checking the fabrics and showing clothing that they need.